Summer Village of Silver Sands

 The purpose of this survey is to collect resident input on whether or not the Summer Village should allow fencing on vacant lots.
 Currently, fences are regulated under the municipality's Land Use Bylaw.
 Typically fences are permitted only on improved lots as an accessory development, much the same as a detached garage is only a permitted use as an accessory to a principal dwelling.
 Under the current Land Use Bylaw, fences are permitted on improved residential lots at the following height regulations: 3 feet high in front yards, 6 feet high in rear/side yards.
 In some cases, such as lots with front and rear abutment to roads, special approvals are required before any fence is permitted.
 Similarly, variances would be required to exceed the previously mentioned height regulations or to allow for fences on non-improved districts.

-Construction of Garages in Front Yards (Survey will close on August 31, 2017)
+Construction of Garages in Front Yards (This survey is now closed)

 The purpose of this survey is to get feedback from residents on whether or not the municipality should allow garages to be constructed in the front yard of residential lots.
 Garages are a class of accessory structure.
 Typically, as in the Summer Village of Silver Sands current Land Use Bylaw, accessory structures must be built behind "no closer to the front yard than the closest portion of the principle dwelling".
 There are also restrictions on the total footprint of accessory structures on a lot (1,200 sq.ft total for all accessory buildings) and the maximum allowable height of an accessory structure (the lesser of 29.8 feet or the height of the principal building) which both impact the permitted size of garages in the Summer Village of Silver Sands.
 As with other accessory uses/developments, garages are only permitted where a principal dwelling is sited.